 - Limit alcohol intake when traveling, especially in a situation that might lead to a sexual encounter.

-Travelers might want to identify health care facilities at their destination that could provide comprehensive care, including HIV postexposure drugs, in the event of rape.
+Travelers should identify health care facilities at their destination that could provide comprehensive care (including HIV postexposure drugs) in the event of rape.

 Travelers who may be at risk should discuss with their health care provider whether to carry HIV postexposure drugs, especially in developing countries where HIV treatment drugs may not be readily available.